-T NUR 220 Nursing Across the Lifespan
+T NUR 221Nursing Across the Lifespan

-This course focuses on IV therapy, health promotion, illness prevention, and maintenance of health in acute or chronic conditions for individuals experiencing psychological/psychiatric, maternal/child, and medical or surgical problems across the lifespan.
-Clinical experiences may be gained on the Obstetrical, Pediatric, Psychiatric, and Medical-Surgical units.
-Nursing role emphasis is on organizing care for individuals using the nursing process.
+This course focuses on the transition from the LPN to RN roles with an emphasis on therapeutic communication, health promotion, critical thinking, clinical judgment, and the utilization of the nursing process.
+Emphasis will be placed on IV therapy principles and practices, maintenance and care of individuals across the lifespan with acute or chronic conditions experiencing psychological/psychiatric, maternal/child, and medical/surgical complications.
 Critical thinking differentiates client needs based on age, health status, and acuity of condition, ethnic origins, and prognosis.
-The client's role within the family, his/her occupation, and society are taken into account.
-Principles and practices of IV therapy are emphasized.
+The client's role within the family, their occupation, and society are considered.
+The student's responsibility for learning, self-evaluation, and collaboration is also emphasized.
+Clinical experiences are focused on obstetrics and medical-surgical units.